slowjams/CLR-via-C-/Chapter 5-Primitive, Reference, and Value Types.md

 class Program {
    static void Main(string[] args) {

-      SomeVal v1 = new SomeVal();   // Allocated on stack, even though the new keyword is used
+      SomeVal v1 = new SomeVal();   // allocated on stack, even though the new keyword is used

       // These two lines compile because C# thinks that v1's fields have been initialized to 0.
       SomeVal v1 = new SomeVal();